Partner Hosted Foundational Technical Review

 ARC-005 - Create an incident response (IR) runbook for root account credential misuse.

 A runbook that details an appropriate response to root account credential misuse enables you to promptly act in the event that your root user becomes compromised.
 In the event your root account credentials are inaccessible, you will need to either change your AWS account root user password, or contact account and billing support through the Unable to Sign in & Submit Billing or Account Request page.
+An example of a runbook can be found here.

 Communications from AWS